-Best Car Seat Travel Bag for Flying
+What is The Best Car Seat Travel Bag for Flying?

-I have personally seen what can happen to bags and how travel strollers, pushchairs etc can be thrown around carelessly by airport baggage handlers.
+I have personally seen what can happen to bags and how travel strollers, pushchairs etc can be thrown around carelessly by some airport baggage handlers.
 My father used to see it all the time as an aircraft engineer too.

 Using a car seat bag can mean you can store some extra items to help pad it out, like diapers/nappies, a cuddly toy etc. (This way, you get a little bit of extra baggage, but shhhh, keep that quiet!)

 If you are flying with a baby or a toddler, and plan on using your car seat abroad, first please do check if it meets that countries rules and regulations. e.g UK and EU car seats are approved for use in the UK and Europe only.
 Read more about car seat laws around the world here.

 (If you are intending on using your FAA or aviation approved car seat on the flight, then you will need to purchase a seat for your infant.)